-Our mission is to make psychology accessible to everyone.
+Our mission - make psychology accessible to everyone

 Spencer was developed in partnership with a multidisciplinary team including Carol Milnes, Educational Psychologist, Mary Cunningham, Occupational Therapist, Dr. Joanne Harrison, Clinical Psychologist, Dr. Stefan Peart, Clinical Psychologist, Anna Cartwright, Assistant Clinical Psychologist, Dr. Emma Peart, Clinical Psychologist, Jo Forrest, Educational Psychologist, Eleanor Walters, Education Consultant, Seda Mansour, Education Consultant, Sheena Wilson, Occupational Therapist, Deborah Coleman, SenCo and Shauna Walsh, Speech and Language Therapist.

 In my role as a clinical psychologist working with children and young people I have had the pleasure of visiting hundreds of schools to meet with teachers, pastoral care and of course the pupil.
 Little old ones tucked away in a Cotswold village to a big shiny new one that looks like an office block on a business estate in north London.
 As a rough estimate I would think that is about 760 schools in 20 years of practice.

 One of the best things about going into schools is having the challenge of the unexpected.
 It usually comes with the preamble ‘I know you are here about X but I wondered whilst you are here could I pick your brains about Y’.
 The second part of the preamble is ‘we’ve tried getting them help but they didn’t meet the threshold, we’ve tried CAMHS but they said no’.